kowainik/org/README.md

 #### Issues and branches

-1. Work should be done under issue.
+1. Work should be done under corresponding GitHub issue.
    If such issue doesn't exist: create it.
-2. Always discuss work under issue before doing this issue.
+2. Always discuss work under corresponding GitHub issue before doing this issue.
    If you see multiple ways to do something — discuss with somebody under issue comments section how to do this.
 If you're not sure that there's only one way to do the thing — discuss with somebody under issue comments section how to do this.
 In perfect case scenario each issue should contain some plan how to do this issue.
 3. `master` branch should be stable, always compilable and working.
 4. Do your work for some issue under separate branch forked from `master` branch.
 5. Name your branch as `username/issueId-short-description`.
 For example: `chshersh/1-describe-workflow`.